23 crore Indians pushed into poverty amid pandemic: Report

-New Delhi, May 6 (IANS) As the pandemic and the eventual lockdowns wreaked havoc on the economy and livelihoods, around 23 crore Indians have been pushed into poverty during the past one year, showed a report by Azim Premji University.
+New Delhi: As the pandemic and the eventual lockdowns wreaked havoc on the economy and livelihoods, around 23 crore Indians have been pushed into poverty during the past one year, showed a report by Azim Premji University.

 It said that the rural poverty rate increased by 15 percentage points and the urban poverty rate was up nearly 20 points.